aspiers/openstack-summit-2016-austin-project-creation/markdown/should-I-create.md

 Note:

 - Competition is still OK (e.g. puppet / chef / ansible / salt)
-- You're unlikely to manage an OpenStack project well if you've never been involved with an existing OpenStack project.
-So spend at least a few days first making some upstream contributions.
+-  Spend at least a few days first making some upstream contributions.
 - Not prepared to take on the maintenance responsibilities!
-- If you have less experience, it makes sense to spend some time contributing to an existing project preferably under OpenStack to gain some experience.
+- **Joke**: Ok, the talk is over, conclusion: Dont create OpenStack project.

 <!-- .slide: data-state="normal" id="why-create-openstack-project" -->